ARMmbed/mbed-client/README.md

 void error(M2MInterface::Error error)
 ```

-### Unregister
+### Deregister

-When the client no longer requires to be registered  to the mbed Device Server, the client will de-register from the mbed Device Server.
+When the client no longer requires to be registered  to the mbed Device Server, the client will deregister from the mbed Device Server.
 Upon receiving this message, the mbed Device Server removes the registration information from the mbed Device Server.

-This is how you can unregister your endpoint client:
+This is how you can deregister your endpoint client:

-If the endpoint has multiple server registrations, you need to provide the `server_object` of the server where you would like to unregister your endpoint.
-Otherwise, if there is only one registration, you can pass `NULL` and the client will unregister the default registration from the endpoint.
+If the endpoint has multiple server registrations, you need to provide the `server_object` of the server where you would like to deregister your endpoint.
+Otherwise, if there is only one registration, you can pass `NULL` and the client will deregister the default registration from the endpoint.

 ```
 M2MInterface::unregister_object(M2MSecurity *object);